-Where an agent makes a supply of goods or services on behalf of a principal, the supply is deemed to be made by the principal and not the agent, provided that where the agent is a registered person, the agent may issue a tax invoice, tax credit or tax debit note as if the agent has made a taxable supply.
+Where an agent makes a supply of goods or services on behalf of a principal, the supply is deemed to be made by the principal and not the agent, provided that where the agent is a registered person, the agent may issue a tax invoice, tax credit or tax debit note as if the agent had made a taxable supply.

-In such cases, the principal is not allowed not to issue a tax invoice, tax credit or tax debit note for the same taxable supply.
+In such cases, the principal is not allowed to issue a tax invoice, tax credit or tax debit note for the same taxable supply.

-Where any goods are imported into Namibia by an agent on behalf of a principal, the importation is deemed to be made by the principal and not the agent, provided that the Customs declaration may be held by the agent.
+Where an agent imports any goods into Namibia on behalf of a principal, the importation is deemed to be made by the principal and not the agent, provided that the Customs declaration may be held by the agent.